 By defining the Freedom Movement as a civil rights movement, the media limits its scope to that of a modest reform within a benevolent broader system.
 In reality, by demanding an end to segregation and restoration of voting rights for Afro-Americans and other people of color we were engaged in a fundamental attack on the existing political and economic power structure of the South and on the national economic and political powers who accommodated and enabled race-based southern feudalism.

 In the 1950s and early '60s, "Negro" was the term of courtesy and respect for the descendants of African slaves and immigrants from Africa and the Carribean.
-Starting in the late '60s and to this day "Negro" is considered archaic with a connotation that is no longer positive.
+Today, however, "Negro" is considered archaic with a connotation that is no longer positive.
 When directly quoting from the 1960s, we use "Negro" as it was intended by the speaker or author at the time.
-Contemporarily, authors use terms like "Black" (capitalized), "African-American," and "Afro-American" interchangeably.
+Contemporarily, authors use terms like "Black," "African-American," or "Afro-American" interchangeably.

 I use Afro-American as a way of formally designating what I consider to be the ethnic group that over the past four hundred years has evolved in the United States from descendants of people from the African continent many of whom were captured and brought to the Americas as slaves.
 African-American more properly describes any former citizen of an African nation who has U.S. citizenship.
 Charlie Cobb, On the Road to Freedom.